zackyey/nsosyal-ses-el/README.md

 ## License

-This project is licensed under the [MIT license](./LICENSE).
+This project is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 It uses OpenAI's Whisper for local speech-to-text, ffmpeg (via Whisper) for audio decoding, and Zeyrek for Turkish stemming.
 Each comes with its own license;
 check those before reusing this code under a different license.